mangata-finance/diagrams/README.md

   end
 end

-agregator --> collator: Reads that new N block(s) was produced by some collator agregator --> operator: Submits task: "Finalize GASP blocks" operator --> collator: Reads pending_updates hashes and Merkel Root of pending_updates note over operator
+agregator --> archive: Check if there is a new batch of updates formed on the Node agregator --> eigencontract: Submits task: "Finalize GASP blocks" operator --> eigencontract: Fetches the new task note over follower
-  We need an option to switch off the block validation. end note operator --> operator: Validates N blocks and do storage proof - N should be configurable operator --> operator: Prepare the Merkel Root of pending_updates as task response operator --> operator: Sign the response with operator PK operator --> agregator: Returns finished task agregator --> eigencontract: Submits TX with Merkel Root information eigencontract --> eigencontract: Stores Merkel Root information with batch identifier eigencontract --> eigencontract: Stores pending_updates hashes in a key-value storage
+  Merkle Root should be build on demand inside RPC, when asked. end note operator --> follower: Reads pending_updates hashes and Merkel Root of pending_updates operator --> operator: Validates N blocks and do storage proof - N should be configurable operator --> operator: Prepare the Merkel Root of pending_updates as task response operator --> operator: Sign the response with operator PK operator --> agregator: Returns finished task agregator --> eigencontract: Submits TX with Merkel Root information eigencontract --> eigencontract: Stores Merkel Root information with batch identifier

-updater --> collator: (Subscription) Checks weather my collator just built block updater --> eigencontract: Subscribed for block finalisation updater --> eigencontract: Fetch the eygen layer Merkel root updater --> collator: Read all batched penfing_updates? updater --> gaspcontract: Executes TX on ETH with the Merkel Root coresponding with pending_update batch identifier
+updater --> eigencontract: Subscribed for for the finilized updates updater --> eigencontract: Fetch the eygen layer Merkel Root updater --> gaspcontract: Executes TX to submit Merkle Root with pending_update batch identifier

 gaspcontract --> gaspcontract: Stores Merkel Root with pending_update batch identifier